Preventive maintenance, Industry 4.0

 With regular preventive maintenance, factories need to invest in more spare parts and consumables.
 This will again inflate the cost of operations if maintenance is not properly planned.

 Unplanned failures cannot be avoided

 Although Preventive Maintenance can substantially avoid unanticipated breakdowns due to regular maintenance, in the event of unexpected downtimes, it becomes a big drain on time as well as manpower resources.

 Maintenance is very labour intensive

 Preventive Maintenance is often conducted on industry equipment that is in full working mode, causing unnecessary downtime in attending to the equipment, and investing unneeded labor.
 Besides, due to being labor-intensive, factory maintenance staff needs to be trained and assessed on a regular basis as well, which is costly and inconvenient considering that factories strive for maximum resource optimization and productivity.

 Indoor monitoring & Industry 4.0

 This is a component of predictive maintenance.
 As suggestive of the name, predictive maintenance, unlike Preventive Maintenance, is dependent on the condition of equipment, then a maintenance schedule that is set at regular intervals.

 The rise of Industry 4.0 technology in Germany provides the opportunity for dramatically increasing the reliability and efficiency in production operations.
-Condition Monitoring solutions, from the likes of Ripples IoT will ease the transition to industry 4.0.
+Industrial Monitoring solutions, from the likes of Ripples IoT will ease the transition to industry 4.0.

-On devising a condition monitoring maintenance plan, the operations team was able to identify gradually developing faults such as irregularities in noise and vibration levels.
+On devising a monitoring maintenance plan, the operations team was able to identify gradually developing faults such as irregularities in temperature, pressure, vibration, and humidity levels.
 This early identification enabled schedule maintenance, and they were able to plan downtimes needed for maintenance, thus increasing machine availability and reducing overall operating costs.

-As seen above, wireless condition Monitoring is a crucial component of implementing Industry 4.0 practices, and following are a few of the benefits:
+As seen above, Industrial monitoring is a crucial component of implementing Industry 4.0 practices, and the following are a few of the benefits: